-If you call from records or tapes, do you understand exactly how the record player or tape recorder works?
+If you call from CDs or tapes, do you understand exactly how the CD player or tape recorder works?
 How loud does it have to be?
-If there's a microphone, do you know how to use it?
+If there’s a microphone, do you know how to use it?
 Most microphones have to be held in a very specific position, close to your mouth and at the right angle.
-If there's no microphone, you'll have to speak up to be heard at the other end of the hall, over the music.
+If there’s no microphone, you’ll have to speak up to be heard at the other end of the hall, over the music.
 In any case, take care to speak clearly without gabbling.
-Ask a friend to tell you if you're getting it right or not.
+Ask a friend to tell you if you’re getting it right or not.

 The male chauvinist caller